What’s the Difference Between a Counselor, Therapist, Psychologist & Psychiatrist?

 Psychologist

 A psychologist typically holds a doctoral degree (PhD or PsyD) in psychology.
-They are trained to diagnose mental health conditions, conduct psychological testing, and provide in-depth psychotherapy.
+They are trained to diagnose mental health conditions, some conduct psychological testing, and provide in-depth psychotherapy.
 Psychologists do not prescribe medication.

 Psychiatrist